houseofthe051010/Claw-Drone/README.md

 ### Handheld controller build

 1. Enclosure preparation
-Print everything, get soldering iron, flux, and a ton of thin 32AWG wire
+Print all of the INDIVIDUAL STLs, get soldering iron, flux, and a ton of thin 32AWG wire

 2. Controller power supply
 Mount the LIPO cell with glue.